TheBoatyMcBoatFace/TheBoatyMcBoatFace/README.md

     </a>
     <h1 style="display:inline">The Abouts</h1>
     <div width=60% align="left">
     As a dedicated technology innovator, I've built a career navigating the dynamic tech industry.
-With roles such as technical product manager, operations director, and CEO under my belt, I've accumulated a wide range of accomplishments.
+With roles such as technical product manager, director of operations, and CEO under my belt, I've accumulated a wide range of accomplishments.
 Beyond my professional life, I maintain a passion for technology and enjoy developing inventive solutions in my personal 375TB homelab.<br  />    <br  />
     In my free time, you'll often find me adventuring outside the digital sphere.
-I enjoy outdoor activities such as sailing, backpacking, and running, particularly along the historic paths of my hometown, Arlington, VA.
+I enjoy outdoor activities such as sailing, backpacking, and running, particularly along the historic paths of Washington, DC.
 Whether I'm embarking on a new project or exploring new landscapes, each venture offers an opportunity for continuous learning and growth.
     <br><br>
     Interested in working together?
     <br>